Connections Between Combinations Without Specified Separations and Strongly Restricted Permutations, Compositions, and Bit Strings: Bijections between strongly restricted permutations and restricted combinations

 \section{Bijections between strongly restricted permutations and restricted combinations}

 A strongly restricted permutation $\pi$ of the set $\Nset_n$ is a permutation for which the number of permissible values of $\pi(i)-i$ for each $i\in\Nset_n$ is less than a finite number independent of $n$~\cite{Leh70}.
 Here we give two bijections between restricted combinations and types of strongly restricted permutations where the permutations satisfy $\pi(i)-i\in\Dset$.
-Our first bijection concerns a strongly restricted permutation where $\Dset=\{-1,0,-1\}$ and any $m$ consecutive $\pi(i)$ cannot differ from one another by more than $m$.